 Want to learn more about effective altruism?
 Check out these resources:

-- 80,000 Hours: Learn how to use your career to do the most good that you can, and get access to interviews and podcasts on effective altruism
+- 80,000 Hours: Learn how to use your career to do the most good that you can, and get access to interviews and podcasts on effective altruism.

-- The Life You Can Save: This free ebook by Peter Singer discusses how to make a larger impact in the effective altruism movement, and paints a clear picture on how to alleviate extreme poverty in the developing world.
+- The Life You Can Save: This free ebook by Peter Singer discusses how to make a larger impact in the effective altruism movement, and paints a clear picture of how to alleviate extreme poverty in the developing world.

 - The Centre for Effective Altruism: Find out about multiple effective altruism organizations and charity evaluators

-- Doing Good Better: This book by William MacAskill discusses how to drive more impact with your resources
+- Doing Good Better: This book by William MacAskill discusses how to drive more impact with your resources.

-- The why and how of effective altruism: This TED talk by Peter Singer walks through multiple thought experiments to help you identify how you can create the most good you possibly can with your own life.
+- The why and how of effective altruism: This talk by Peter Singer walks through multiple thought experiments to help you identify how you can create the most good you possibly can with your own life.